 teach courses in architecture and architectural design, such as architectural environmental design, interior architecture/design, and landscape architecture.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-In this career summary, you will find out what the job of An Architecture Professor is about and what it is like.
+In this career summary, you will find out what the job of a Postsecondary Architecture Teacher is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.